jsenv/file-size-impact/docs/api.md

   readGithubWorkflowEnv,
   none,
   gzip,
+  brotli,
 } from "@jsenv/github-pull-request-filesize-impact"

 reportFileSizeMergeImpact({
   ...readGithubWorkflowEnv(),
-  transformations: { none, gzip },
+  transformations: { none, gzip, brotli },
 })
 ```

 And the pull request comment now contains gzip size.
-Check [docs/comment-example.md#introduce-gzip](./docs/comment-example.md#introduce-gzip) to see how it looks like. `none`, `gzip` and `brotli` compression can be enabled this way.
+Check [docs/comment-example.md#basic-example--gzip--brotli](./comment-example.md#basic-example--gzip--brotli) to see how it looks like. `none`, `gzip` and `brotli` compression can be enabled this way.

 It's also possible to control compression level.